 Hear of a singular death at Boston--Miss Fanny Apthorpe, by laudanum.
 Unhappy Girl.

-As the scandal was dying down, Fanny and Sarah’s brother challenged Perez Morton to a duel.
-The two men arrived at the appointed site to find the sheriff was conveniently there already and prevented the illegal encounter.
+As the scandal died down, Fanny and Sarah’s brother challenged Perez Morton to a duel.
+The two men arrived at the appointed site to find the sheriff had conveniently arrived.
+He prevented the illegal encounter.

 Loyal to the End